 '''

+/

 Representations for all the valid command words for the game

 along with a string in a particular language.

-@author Michael Kölling and David J. Barnes
+@author Michael Kolling and David J. Barnes

-@version 2016.02.29
+@version 2006.03.30

+/

 public enum CommandWord

+{

 // A value for each command word along with its

 // corresponding user interface string.

 GO("go"), QUIT("quit"), HELP("help"), UNKNOWN("?");

 // The command string.

 private String commandString;

+/

-Initialize with the corresponding command string.
+Initialize with the corresponding command word.

 @param commandString The command string.

+/

 CommandWord(String commandString)

+{

 this.commandString = commandString;

 }

 @return The command word as a string.

+/

 public String toString()

+{

 return commandString;

+}

+}

 '''